6 foolproof steps for treating a hot tool burn

 Assess the damage

 Before you can appropriately treat your burn, you need to determine the extent of the damage.
-Burns from hot tools are most commonly superficial, which implies that only the outer layers of skin are affected, says Eisman.
-“They present with pain and redness but don’t blister and will heal within 10 to 12 days,” she explains.
-Alternatively, partial burns can occur, which means the first and second layers of skin are affected.
-“These burns are also painful and red, but they tend to blister,” says Eisman.
-The rarest type of burn from a hot tool, which is becoming more and more frequent especially in toddlers and children who accidentally touch the heated iron, are full thickness burns – they involve all the layers of the skin.
-“These burns are painless, charred, dry and leathery, and are a medical emergency that require urgent medical attention.”
+Burns from hot tools are most commonly superficial, which implies that only the outer layers of skin are affected.
+“They present with pain and redness but don’t blister and will heal within 10 to 12 days,” Eisman explains.
+Alternatively, 'partial burns' can occur, which means the first and second layers of skin are affected.
+“These burns are also painful and red, but they tend to blister,” she adds.
+The rarest type of burn from a hot tool, which is becoming more and more frequent especially in toddlers and children who accidentally touch the heated iron, are 'full thickness' burns – they involve all the layers of the skin.
+These are the type to be taken particularly seriously: “These burns are painless, charred, dry and leathery, and are a medical emergency that require urgent medical attention," Eisman advises.

-If you’ve decided that no urgent medical attention is required and your burn is only superficial, Eisman recommends applying a mild cortisone ointment to the wound immediately after cooling, then gently cleansing the area.
-If you don’t have a cortisone cream on hand, a first aid burn gel will suffice.
+If you’ve decided that no urgent medical attention is required and your burn is only superficial, Eisman recommends applying a first aid burn gel, like the Burnaid Gel ($7.99 at Chemist Warehouse) to the wound after you've run it under cold water.

 Keep the wound moist

 According to Eisman, the best way to ensure your burn doesn’t scar is to keep the wound moist.
-To do so, continue to apply an ointment (Eisman says Vaseline works wonders) as often as possible in the subsequent days.
+To do so, continue to apply a hydrating ointment like Vaseline ($4.49 at Chemist Warehouse) as often as possible for a few days following the burn.
 She adds that antibiotic ointments can also be applied (under the direction of your doctor) to care for the wound and prevent infection.

 Load up on SPF